 10 questions and answers about plumbing and health in a galaxy far, far away.

 In a cinematic and literary universe as vast as Star Wars’, there seems to be no question left unasked or unanswered.
-I prepared for this week’s Star Wars: The Force Awakens release by Googling several sanitation-related queries based on sewer topics we cover in our common Q&A. The results, like Star Wars itself, are epic, like…
+Which is why its important to prepare for a Star Wars movie release by Googling several sanitation-related queries based on sewer topics we cover in our common Q&A. The results, like Star Wars itself, are epic, like…

 How could Stormtroopers use the bathroom?

 This question about the troopers’ complex battle gear was posed on Reddit and drew a surprising number of responses.
 Consensus seemed to be a hinged hidden access panel.